AwareNow

 ALLIÉ: Back to the journaling—because it wasn’t just for yourself.
 You wrote books to help others, too—about grief, about the right to die, about death with dignity.
 Can we talk more about that?
 Because I’ll admit—I don’t know much about it.
 And Joelle made history, didn’t she?

 JACQUELINE: Yes.
 Joelle’s case became Michigan’s first right-to-die minor case.
-After deep discussion and counseling with Dr. Kennedy—who was the first Black female neurosurgeon in the U.S.—we understood Joelle’s condition.
-Dr. Kennedy has now retired from Children’s Hospital in Detroit, but she helped us understand the gravity of Joelle’s state.
+After deep discussion and counseling with Dr. Alexa Canady—who was the first Black female neurosurgeon in the U.S.—we understood Joelle’s condition.
+Dr. Canady has now retired from Children’s Hospital in Detroit, but she helped us understand the gravity of Joelle’s state.

 With guidance from the hospital social worker and Father McGrath, Fran (my ex-husband) and I decided to let Joelle go naturally.
 But it was election time, and the prosecutor caught wind of it.
 We were accused of trying to kill our daughter.